yasirsharif/DP-200-Implementing-an-Azure-Data-Solution/instructions/dp-200-04_instructions.md

     ![Adding data into Cosmos DB using Data Explorer in the Azure portal](Linked_Image_Files/M04-E02-T02-img02.png)

-1. Once you've added the JSON to the Documents tab, click **Save**.
+7. Once you've added the JSON to the Documents tab, click **Save**.

-1. You can see each document that has been saved by clicking each document on the left-hand menu.
+8. You can see each document that has been saved by clicking each document on the left-hand menu.
 The first item with id of 1, will have a value of **33218896**, which is named after the productid, the second item will be **33218897**

 ### Task 3: Run queries in the Azure portal.

-1. In the Azure portal, in the **Items** screen, click on the button **New SQL Query** that is above the **SQL API** Blade, above the **refresh** icon.
+1. In the Edge browser that opened, in the data explorer, in the **Items** screen, click on the button **New SQL Query** that is above the **SQL API** Blade, above the **refresh** icon.

     > **Note**: A Query 1 screen tab appears which shows the query **SELECT * FROM c** .

-1. Replace the query that returns a JSON file showing details for productId 1.
+2. Replace the query that returns a JSON file showing details for productId 1.

     ```SQL
     SELECT *